 You have a great idea for a new pair selection algorithm you would like to try out?
 Great.
 Hopefully you also want to contribute this back upstream.

-self._freqtrade), as well as the configuration (
+self._pairlistmanager), as well as the main configuration (

 Now, let's step through the methods which require actions:

-Additional elements can be configured as needed.
+Additional parameters can be configured as needed.
+For instance,

 Returns a description used for Telegram messages.